kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/mailbox-controller.md

 I0305 18:06:20.172196   85556 main.go:210] "Informers synced"
 ```

-In a separate shell, make a inventory management workspace as follows.
+In a separate terminal window(3), create an inventory management workspace as follows.

 ```shell
 kubectl ws \~
 kubectl ws create imw --enter
 ```

-Then in that workspace, run the following command to create a `SyncTarget`
+Then in that workspace, run the following command to create a `SyncTarget` object.
-object.

 ```shell
 cat <<EOF | kubectl apply -f -